One of the most popular questions our support teams gets goes something like this:

 - An FBA seller would register and just pick an Amazon Fulfillment Center address, but that has resulted in at least one seller receiving a letter wanting more clarification about their business activities in that state, and specifically at the Amazon Fulfillment Center address

 “Generally, [when registering for a sales tax permit] use the business address of the home state.
-This is an area that is not usually outlined in jurisdiction law or regulations, so you have to go to another source to find the answer — Public Law 87-272 (link opens in a .pdf).
+This is an area that is not usually outlined in jurisdiction law or regulations, so you should spend some time specifically researching Public Law 87-272: Interstate Income Act of 1959 to find the answer.
 It’s important to understand the nature of the relationship between Amazon and the FBA seller who is contracting with them to provide fulfillment services, and not renting or leasing any of their warehouses.
 The storage of inventory is not under the FBA seller’s control.

 There is a long laundry list of activities that qualify as ‘doing business,’ but the protected activity is the solicitation of sales and ancillary activities of the sale in a state.
 Generally, if the seller does anything else than these, they are “doing business.”
 Delivering the product to the customer is ancillary to the sale, and is protected.
 Otherwise, a company would be ‘doing business’ in a state every time they shipped FedEx, UPS, or USPS.
 By definition, the FBA seller is NOT “doing business” in any state in which Amazon decides to store inventory because it is necessary to complete the sale (or solicitation).